anthonykulis/cps206/cheat_sheets/cmdline.md

     cd e:

+## Go up a directory
+Sometimes we go too far.
+If you find yourself needing to go up a directory, simply use

+    cd ..

 ## Run a java application
 While in the current directory that contains the `myApplication.class` file you wish to run, type